sphinx-labs/chugsplash-foundry/docs/getting-started.md

 ## 4. Update remappings

-If you don't have a `remappings.txt`, we recommend making one by running:
+If you're starting a new project, we recommend adding a `remappings.txt` in your project root by running:
 ```
 forge remappings > remappings.txt
 ```